Improved Directional State Transition Tensors for Accurate Aerocapture Performance Analysis: Acknowledgments

 \section{Acknowledgments}

-G. Calkins would like to thank Oliver Boodram and Dillon Waxman for their discussions and review of the tensor algebra in this paper, and Jackson Kulik for his insight on tensor eigenpairs.
+G. Calkins would like to thank Oliver Boodram and Dillon Waxman for their discussions and review of the tensor algebra in this paper and Jackson Kulik for his insight on tensor eigenpairs.
+Artificial intelligence tools were used for LaTeX equation editing, Python coding assistance in figure generation, and language editing to improve clarity and readability.